johnnycyberseed/ibm-zk/pages/IMS DB.md

 - IMS Database Manager
 - Presents a hierarchical database model to users
-- can be backed by a number of data stores
 - Features
 	- backup/recovery of database
 - Supported Backends: